Legend286/legend286.github.io/known_unknown_lore.md

 - The minds broken by contact with The Rift.
 - The unexplainable machines buzzing in your dreams.

-**KNOWN UNKNOWN** isn't just a card game — it’s a living conspiracy.
+**KNOWN UNKNOWN** isn't just a story — it’s a living conspiracy.
 A fractured puzzle of historical what-ifs, classified documents, and whispered warnings, all orbiting a shared, shifting narrative.

 > “They didn’t cover it up because it wasn’t real.
 > They covered it up because it wouldn’t go away.”